rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 ## Cloning a Local copy of the Repository

 Next we need a local copy of the repository, which is easy enough to do.
-Again, from the Rocky Linux [Documentation](https://github.com/rocky-linux/documentation), look for the green Code button and click on it:
+Again, from the Rocky Linux [Documentation](https://github.com/rocky-linux/documentation), look for the green "Code" button and click on it:

 ![Documentation Code](images/gw_greencode.png)